 - For the process to be complete, restart your browser.

-Minimise unnecessary distractions.
-On your desktop or mobile device, it’s preferable to turn them off unless you absolutely need to know what’s going on in your area (for instance, if you live in an area with severe weather or an unstable political situation).
+Minimize unnecessary distractions.
+Turning them off on your desktop or mobile device is preferable unless you need to know what’s happening in your area (for instance, if you live in a room with severe weather or an unstable political situation).
 Moreover, you might be interested in finding out how to delete any recent trending searches from your search history.